kevin-foreman/drink-finder/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Title
-Drink Finder
+# Drink Finder

 ## Description
 A simple full stack application with a custom API to find, and store drinks along with the associated adult beverage that drink uses as a base.
+Screenshot below!

 ## Table of Contents
 * [Installation](#installation)